 - Carry some form of diabetes identification so that in an emergency others will know that you have diabetes.
 Use a medical identification necklace or bracelet and wallet card.

-You can determine if you have low blood sugar by using a blood glucose meter — a small computerized device that measures and displays your blood sugar level.
+If you have signs or symptoms of low blood sugar, check your blood sugar level with a blood glucose meter — a small device that measures and displays your blood sugar level.
 You have hypoglycemia when your blood sugar level drops below 70 mg/dL (3.9 mmol/L).

 - Four glucose tablets (available without a prescription at most pharmacies)